MarinaMariano/Applied-Machine-Learning-Project/README.md

 ## Model Architecture
 Custom CNN Inspired by Yen & Tsao (2024)

-We adopted a lightweight convolutional neural network inspired by the architecture proposed by Yen and Tsao (2024), originally designed for efficient chest X-ray classification.
+We adopted a lightweight convolutional neural network inspired by the architecture proposed by Yen and Tsao (2024), originally designed for efficient chest X-Ray classification.
 While preserving the core philosophy of efficient feature extraction and low computational cost, our implementation additional reduce the structure to obtain a new balance between performance and model lightweight.

 The architecture is composed of: